webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 There is a lot of nuance to this, so let's explore in greater detail.

-## Communicating Network Status
+## Identifying and Communicating Network Status
-The first roadblock with implementing Congestion Control is that UDP and RTP don't communicate network status.
-As a sender I have no idea when my packets are arriving or if they are arriving at all!
+RTP/RTCP runs over all types of different networks, which means that some communication may be dropped as it traverses from the sender to the receiver.
+Being built on top of UDP, there is no built-in methodology for retransmission, let alone handling congestion control.
+In order to provide users with a consistent experience, we need to estimate qualities about the network path our connection is traversing, as well as how it changes over time.
+Important qualities include available bandwith (in each direction, as it may not be symmetric), round trip time, and jitter.
+It needs to account for packet loss, and communicating changes in these properties as network conditions evolve.

+There are two primary objectives for these protocols:

+1. Estimate the available bandwidth (in each direction) supported by the network
+2. Communicate network characteristics

-RTP/RTCP has three different solutions to this problem.
-They all have their pros and cons.
-What you use will depend on what clients you are working with, the type of topology you are working with, or even just how much development time you have available.
+RTP/RTCP has three different approaches to address this problem.
+They all have their pros and cons, and have generally been improving over time.
+Which implementation you use will depend primarily on the software stack available to your clients, and the availability of libraries on which to develop your application.

-### Receiver Reports
+### Receiver Reports / Sender Reports
+The first implementation is Receiver Reports (and its partner Sender Reports), a flavor of RTCP messages.
+It is defined in [RFC 3550](https://tools.ietf.org/html/rfc3550#section-6.4), is responsible for just one portion of network status communication.
+Receiver Reports focuses on communicating characteristics about the network (such as packet loss, round-trip time, and jitter), and it is paired with other algorithms that are then responsible for interpreting those inputs to arrive at estimated bandwidth availablilty.

-Receiver Reports are RTCP messages, the original way to communicate network status.
-You can find them in [RFC 3550](https://tools.ietf.org/html/rfc3550#section-6.4).
-They are sent on a schedule for each SSRC and contain the following fields:
+Sender and Receiver reports (SR and RR) together paint a picture of the network quatlity.
+They are sent on a schedule for each SSRC.
+RR contain the following fields:

 * **Fraction Lost** - What percentage of packets have been lost since the last Receiver Report.
 * **Cumulative Number of Packets Lost** - How many packets have been lost during the entire call.
 * **Extended Highest Sequence Number Received** - What was the last Sequence Number received, and how many times has it rolled over.
 * **Interarrival Jitter** - The rolling Jitter for the entire call.
 * **Last Sender Report Timestamp** - Last known time on sender, used for round-trip time calculation.

-Sender and Receiver reports (SR and RR) work together to compute round-trip time.
+SR and RR work together to compute round-trip time.

-The sender includes its local time, `sendertime1` in SR.
-When the receiver gets an SR packet, it sends back RR.
+The sender includes its local time, `sendertime1` in SR. When the receiver gets an SR packet, it sends back RR.
 Among other things, the RR includes `sendertime1` just received from the sender.
 There will be a delay between receiving the SR and sending the RR.
 Because of that, the RR also includes a "delay since last sender report" time - `DLSR`.
 The `DLSR` is used to adjust the round-trip time estimate later on in the process.
 Once the sender receives the RR it subtracts `sendertime1` and `DLSR` from the current time `sendertime2`.
 This time delta is called round-trip propagation delay or round-trip time.

 `rtt = sendertime2 - sendertime1 - DLSR`

 Round-trip time in plain English:
 - I send you a message with my clock's current reading, say it is 4:20pm, 42 seconds and 420 milliseconds.
 - You send me this same timestamp back.
 - You also include the time elapsed from reading my message to sending the message back, say 5 milliseconds.
 - Once I receive the time back, I look at the clock again.
 - Now my clock says 4:20pm, 42 seconds 690 milliseconds.